jsorge/jsorge.net/Public/_posts/2020-02-14-the-time-i-stumped-the-apple-geniuses.textbundle/text.md

 ![iMacs in their wonderful colors – those were the days](assets/imacs-galore.jpg)

-I worked at an Apple Authorized Service Center and had been doing service on the iMacs with slot loading optical drives (like the one pictured above).
+I worked at an Apple Authorized Service Center and had been doing service on the iMacs with slot loading optical drives (like the ones pictured above).
 Whenever I would need to erase a hard drive and restore the operating system I noticed that the desktop wallpaper color matched the color of the case.
 So a Ruby iMac would get a Ruby colored desktop, and same with Sage green, Indigo blue, and so on.
 How did they pull this off?

 I do also have some inside information to help rule out some possibilities: